Cheque Leaf: 5 Top Facts You Need to Know

 How to find the cheque number in a cheque?

 The cheque number is mentioned at the bottom left of every cheque leaf.
-It’s the first 6 digits normally mentioned before the 9-digit MICR code.
+It’s the first 6 digits usually mentioned before the 9-digit MICR code.

 How to get a cancelled cheque online?

-You cannot write a cancelled cheque online as you need to take a cheque leaf from your chequebook.
-That said, you can cancel an issued cheque online by contacting your bank.
+You cannot write a cancelled cheque online; you must take a cheque leaf from your book.
+That said, you can cancel check leaf online by contacting your bank.

-How to write an amount on the cheque?
+How do you write an amount on the cheque?

 Add the same amount in numerals in the respective box on the right side of the cheque.
 After writing the amount in numerals, write it in words in the designated line available next to the word ‘Rupees.’
-When writing in words, make sure to start from the extreme left side and add ‘only’ after you complete writing the amount.
+When writing in words, start from the extreme left side and add ‘only’ after completing the amount.

 Can banks issue cheque leaves?